murshidazher/hasura-social/README.md

 - In the Hasura console which is running locally > Go to events tab > Click the create button
 - Name: `notify_about_comment`
-- Scheme: public | comment
+- Schema: public | comment
 - Trigger Operation: [x] Create
 - URL: we need to give the firebase url but since we are running it locally we need to give the functions local url.
 To see that `http://localhost:5001/hasura-social/us-central1/notifyAboutComment` change the `localhost` to `host.docker.internal`, `http://host.docker.internal:5001/hasura-social/us-central1/notifyAboutComment`.
 Because the docker has its own localhost so we need to point to our localhost.